 How (and Why) to Adjust a Sprint Commitment Mid-Week

 And then, something happens.
-You name it: a firedrill on another project’s production app, a team member falls sick, someone’s computer chokes on an OS update.
+A firedrill on another project’s production app, a team member falls sick, someone’s computer chokes on an OS update.
 Or maybe one of your stakeholders uncovers what might be a show-stopping bug or a compatibility conflict.
 What now?

 If you’re like many teams, you may just shrug and say, “Shit happens.
 We have our Commitment, and we’re moving ahead.”

 Maybe that’s okay, but I think you can do better: for yourself, your team, and your client.
-It’s time to figure out how to adjust your sprint commitment.
+It’s time to figure out how to adjust your Sprint Commitment.
+But how?

-No, you slow down.
-You pull over.
-You might even check your bank account once you’re on the side of the road, before you decide between calling for a tow or waiting for a Good Samaritan.
+No. You slow down.
+Pull over.
+And you might even check your bank account once you’re on the side of the road before deciding between calling for a tow or waiting for a good samaritan.

 Okay, so your Sprint blew up this week.
 It’s Wednesday afternoon, and you’re looking at the status of your one-week sprint.
 You’re nearly 60% through the Sprint, yet not a single ticket of the seven you committed to on Monday have made it to QA.